Mariners avoid arbitration with eight eligible players, agreeing to contracts for 2017 season

 - Nick Vincent, RHP

 Segura, who turns 27 in March, has reportedly agreed to a $6.2 million contract for this season, which is somewhat of a bargain.
 Per MLB Trade Rumors arbitration projector, which uses an algorithm similar to agents and teams to determine likely salaries, Segura was projected to make $7.3 million after a huge season where he hit .319 with 203 hits, 102 runs scored, 42 doubles, seven triples, 20 homers, 64 RBI and 33 stolen bases in 153 games for the Diamondbacks.
-Seguar made $2.6 million in 2016.
+Segura made $2.6 million in 2016.

 Martin, who turns 29 on March 6, picked a reported $4.15 million after hitting .247 (128-for-518) with 72 runs, 17 doubles, three triples, 15 home runs, 47 RBI and 24 stolen bases in 143 games with the Mariners last season.
 He was previously under a 5-year, $15.5 million contract that he signed with the Rangers as an international free agent out of Cuba. .
 Martin was projected to make $6.3 million in 2017.
 He posted single-season career-highs in runs (72), home runs (15), walks (44) and total bases (196).
 Martin recorded 14 stolen bases, marking his 3rd season with at least 20 steals in the last four years.